Bande Nawaz

-Muhammad bin Yusuf Al-Hussaini (7 August 1321 − 10 November 1422), commonly known as Banda Nawaz Gaisu Daraz, was a Hanafi Maturidi scholar and Sufi saint from India of the Chishti Order.
+Syed Muhammad ibn Yousuf al-Hussaini (30 July 1321 − 1 November 1422), commonly known as Bande Nawaz or Gisu Daraz, was a Hanafi Maturidi scholar and Sufi saint of the Chishti Order, from India.

-Gaisu Daraz was a disciple and then successor of Sufi saint Nasiruddin Chiragh Dehlavi.
+Gisu Daraz was a disciple and then successor of Sufi saint Nasiruddin Chiragh Dehlavi.
 When he moved to Daulatabad around 1400, owing to the attack of Timur on Delhi, he took the Chishti Order to South India.
 He finally settled down in Gulbarga, at the invitation of Bahmani Sultan, Taj ud-Din Firuz Shah.

-In Delhi
+Life

-AlHussaini left Delhi on December 17, 1398, because the city was under siege by Timur and its fall was imminent.
+Bande Nawaz was born in Delhi in 1321 to a Sayyid family originally from Herat.
+At the age of seven, he and his family arrived in Daulatabad in the Deccan after Delhi sultan Muhammad bin Tughlaq had declared the city to be the co-capital and called upon Muslims in Delhi to migrate there.